johnroutledge/milestone-project-3/README.md

 MONGO DB KEYS

 * Login to your [MongoDB Atlas](https://account.mongodb.com/account/login) account.
-* Once in, select your databse cluster on the dashboard then click 'connect'.
+* Once in, select your database cluster on the dashboard then click 'connect'.
 * Then select 'connect your application' and copy the connection string from the 'connection string only' tab as per the screenshot below:

 ![Mongo URI](https://johnroutledge.github.io/milestone-project-3/readme-assets/mongo_uri.png "Mongo URI")